Valtgun/CarND-Advanced-Lane-Lines/README.md

 And overlaid on original unwarped image:
 ![alt text][image22]

-And there is the final image with curvature and offcenter position:
+And there is the final image with curvature and off-center position:
 ![alt text][image23]

 Note: Single image always runs in full detection mode as there is no previous information for polyline fit.